pfaffrob/zotero_annotation_viewer/README.md

 https://www.zotero.org/download/

 ### 3. Install the Better BibTeX plugin
-Download and install Better BibTeX plugin for Zotero.
+Install Better BibTeX plugin for Zotero.
 More information can be found here:
 https://retorque.re/zotero-better-bibtex/

 ### 4. Install Anaconda or Miniconda (if not already installed)